MrMasterbay/proxmox-security-hardening/README.md

 - **Why it matters**: Core dumps can contain passwords, encryption keys, and sensitive data
 - **Proxmox Impact**: None - VM crashes still logged normally

+### CIS 1.6.1 - Mount Options Hardening
+- **What it does**: Applies security restrictions to filesystem mount points (/tmp, /var/tmp, /dev/shm) by preventing device files, SUID binaries, and code execution
+- **Why it matters**: Without proper mount options, attackers can create device files to access hardware, place SUID binaries for privilege escalation, or execute malicious code from temporary directories
+- **Proxmox Impact**: NO impact on cluster operations, VMs, backups, or web interface - only hardens temporary filesystem security against common attack vectors

 ### CIS 2.4.1.2-2.4.2.1 - Cron/At Access Hardening
 - **What it does**: Restricts job scheduler access to root only
 - **Why it matters**: Attackers can use cron for persistence or privilege escalation